efdevcon/devcon-website/src/content/sections/en/cta-ticket-presale.md

 ---
-title: Ticket Pre-sale Raffle & Auction
+title: Discount Ticket Applications
 ---

-We are holding an experimental pre-sale Auction and Raffle for 100 tickets to Devcon 6.
-With a hybrid mechanism, we get the best of both worlds.
-20 tickets will serve the demand of those who just can't miss Devcon at any price, while 80 tickets are given out in a provably fair fashion, at face value.
+Applications for Discounted Tickets to Devcon are now open until June 30.
+Apply today if you are a Builder, Student (or teacher!), or are interested in Volunteering at Devcon!
+Application responses will be sent on a rolling basis.